 ISPConfig 3 System installer

-This script will do a nearly unattended intallation of
+This script will do a nearly unattended installation of

 all software needed to run ISPConfig 3.

-When this script starts running, it'll keep going all the way
+When this script starts running, it will keep going all the way

 - This is a clean standard clean installation for supported systems